Cameyo allows you to execute scripts on your backend servers, at different moments of a session's lifetime.

 - !STARTUP_BEFORE_SYNC_VBS=MsgBox "Hello world.
 Your session will start as soon as you click OK.", vbSystemModal

 Inline launcher substitution script

-Cameyo also allows you to launch your program using a custom inline script by setting the dynamic env variable !LAUNCHER_[type].
+Cameyo also allows you to launch your program using a custom inline script by setting the config Power Tag "!LAUNCHER_[type]".
 In this case, Cameyo will not launch your program directly but rather through the inline script you've defined, passing to it the original program path as an argument, followed by the original arguments if any.

 Async time stamping inline script:

 !LAUNCHER_BAT=@echo off^|echo Executing %1 in a few seconds...^|timeout 5^|%1

 !LAUNCHER_BAT=@echo off^|echo Hi %USER_ID%!
 Now launching your program %CAMEYO_APPNAME%^|start "" "%CAMEYO_CMD%" %CAMEYO_ARGS%^|pause